DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - high-level languages allow developers to write instructions that better approximate human communication
     - ⚒️**Compiled language**: converts source code into machine-executable format
         - compiled code is generally less prone to manipulation by a third party, however easier to embed backdoors or other security flaws without detection
+        - C, C++, and Java are all compiled languages—a compiler produces an executable file that is not human-readable
         - **Decompilers**: convert binary executable back into source code
     - ⚒️**Interpreted language**: uses an interpreter to execute;sourcecode is viewable; e.g. Python, R, JavaScript, VBScript. 📝JavaScript remains the one mobile code technology that may affect the security of modern browsers and their host OSs.
+JavaScript is an interpreted language so the code is not compiled prior to execution, allowing you to inspect the contents of the code.
     - ⚒️**Object-oriented programming (OOP)**: defines an object to be set of a software that offers one or more methods, internal to the object, that software external to that object can request to access; each method may require specific inputs and resources and may produce a specified set of outputs; focuses on the objects involved in an interaction
         - OOP languages include C++, Java, and .NET
         - think of OOP as a group of objects that can be requested to perform certain operations or exhibit certain behaviors, working together to provide a system’s functionality or capabilities